 Graduates of UC's geoscience program enter an expanding market for their skills, with above average job growth predicted for positions in hydrology and environmental science.
 Geoscience majors are also prepared for careers in oil and gas exploration and development, resource management, and education.

-A $1.7 million grant from NASA to UC was used to update and expand the college's science teaching and research resources.
+A $1.7 million grant from NASA to Utica College was used to update and expand the college's science teaching and research resources.